itsdmitrii/land_on_mars/README.md

 <h2>Description</h2>

 There is no single narrative or version.
-There are five different endings, each with multiple pathways to them.
+There are five different endings, each with multiple pathways to them
 <br />